taylormleigh/studio/README.md

 # Deck of Cards - E-Ink Solitaire

 This is a web-based classic card game suite, built with Next.js, React, and Tailwind CSS.
-It is designed with a clean, high-contrast aesthetic optimized for e-ink displays, reminiscent of classic Windows 95 Solitaire.
+It is designed with a clean, high-contrast aesthetic optimized for e-ink displays.
+Used Google Firebase to develop.

 ## Screenshots